 A24: 20 percent or more

-Q25: Which term describes nutritional deficiency for people that take in adequate levels of calories, but not micronutrients?
+Q25: Which term describes nutritional deficiency for people who take in adequate calories but not micronutrients?

 A25: Hidden hunger